grubersjoe/reflow/README.md

 ### Unsupported Flow features / syntax

-The following Flow features are not equivalently expressible in TypeScript:
+Some Flow features are not equivalently expressible in TypeScript.
+The Reflow CLI will output a warning with the source code location, whenever one of the following cases are encountered:

 - **[Constructor return types](https://github.com/Microsoft/TypeScript/issues/11588)**